Home Appraisal Calgary | Real Estate Property Assessment

 Paid Home Appraisal vs. Free Home Appraisal

-Most Realtors will provide a home appraisal free of charge, however, the level of training and experience varies greatly between Realtors and if you obtain market value assessments from 3 different Realtors there’s a good chance you’ll get 3 different values.
+Most Realtors will provide a home appraisal, or "CMA" free of charge, however, the level of training and experience varies greatly between Realtors and if you obtain market value assessments from 3 different Realtors there’s a good chance you’ll get 3 different values.
 The training most Realtors get on property appraisal is a few chapters in the initial licensing course.
 There are optional courses that go into much more detail.
 Be sure any Realtor you use for property appraisal has taken these courses.
 One good way to ensure a Realtor has taken this important extra training is to ensure they have a "Broker" or "Associate Broker" license (not just "Associate") as an advanced Property Appraisal course is required to obtain that license.
-Every Realtor's class of license will be printed on their business cards.
+Every Realtor's class of license should be printed on their business cards and if it isn't you can look up their licence class here.

 Feel free to contact us for an accurate and free home appraisal performed by our Broker.Back to Top